“Singapore’s latest downtown icon – Marina Barrage. A weekend spot cum educational visit, for you and your family.”

 Walk to the bridge, you will get to enjoy the magnificent view of the coastline and some oil vessels on your right, and the beautiful Singapore Flyer on your left!

 There is also a small platform extended out to the sea next to the bridge, for a view of the sea and to enjoy the breeze.

 Take the stairs or elevator to 3rd floor, you will reach the wide green patch where couples and old folks will take a stroll and kids will run around.

 Some families tends to picnic there, when weather is not too hot or sunny.
 There was no picnic family on the day (last Saturday) we visited there as it was drizzling for about 10 min long.
 Overall weather was not too bad though, it was windy and not too hot even though it was at about 4pm+.

 After that, we moved down to 2nd floor where the gallery is located.
 Again, this Sustainable Singapore Gallery is FOC!
 Remember, gallery is closed on Tuesday.

 Inside the gallery, showcasing Singapore’s effort towards environmental sustainability.

 This colour-changing “Organic Tree” with many LCD screens in it.
 It was in red, when this photo was taken.
-It will then change to blue and green, if I remember correctly (chuckling).
+It will then change to blue and green, if I was not mistaken.

 This gallery is educational, for both adults and older children.
-My girl aged 7 was enjoying herself with the latest gadgets on how the history of Singapore River was shown, with the sliding TV and e-book.
+Childten would enjoy themselves with the latest gadgets on how the history of Singapore River was shown, with the sliding TV and e-book.